 CaBA is a framework that creates partnerships; a place where individuals with varying interests to come together to discuss localised river management.
 It is a clear response to the challenge of the Water Framework Directive (WFD) and marks a step-change in thinking.
 Decision making has moved from being very centralised (within mainly government bodies) to being extremely inclusive and community-driven.
 This is a fantastic approach that will allow partners to work collaboratively to deliver multiple environmental benefits for great value by combining resources and expertise.

-All of these partnerships created and published action plans in April 2017, which are available online – you can read the CamEO one here.
+All of these partnerships created and published action plans in April 2017, which are available online.
 If you wish to get involved in a partnership but don’t know where to start, get in touch and we can point you in the right direction.